json-schema-org/referencing/draft-handrews-jri.md

 For example, in JSON Schema, replacing an object that contains only `$ref` is guaranteed to not change the validation outcome, and only changes the evaluation path of annotations.
 Since the presence of `$ref` in the evaluation path is used to determine whether keywords are present adjacent to `$ref`, omitting it when no such adjacent keywords are present is safe.
 While JSON Schema specifies keyword-level semantics, a tool that replaced `$ref`-only objects with their targets according to object-level semantics prior to JSON Schema evaluation would not break the schema's behavior.

+## Extending JRI {#extending}

+[^40]

+[^40]: This section is something of a placeholder.
+I'm not quite sure how much to say, although it is important to specify that adjacent kewyords can disambiguate semantics _within the context usage_ but not change them such that the semantics no longer match this specification.
+Otherwise that is a gray area with respect to the requirement to not impact JRI semantics.

+Rather than being directly extensible, JRI is intended to work alongside other specifications that might provide similar functionality.
+An example would be JSON Schema's concept of dynamic references and anchors, which could be a companion specification to JRI.
+In order for any combination to be interoperable, it MUST define its own set of interoperability constraints spanning the constituent functionalities.

 # Standalone JRI implementations

 By definition, a standalone JRI implementation is an implementation that, in its default configuration, can only correctly process JRI in context-independent documents.